albinlofmark/git-repository/Git Workshop.md

 # Git Workshop

+Task 1: Initialize a New Repository, Create Files, and Make Commits
 1. Create a new project folder and initialize a Git repository.

  - Change directory to desired folder.
 For example: cd C:\Users\cowbo\OneDrive\Dokument